JadeJaber/jadejaber.github.io/_posts/articles/2017-08-31-cheat-sheet-github.md

 ## 2. git cherry-pick

-If you want to applyu commits of other branches on your current branch
+If you want to apply commits of other branches on your current branch

 Collect the hash of the commits you would like to apply to your current branch by using "git log" Checkout to your current branch